AndersBNielsen/65uino/README.md

 Install cc65 (and minipro if using a tl866II+ to program a ROM) using your favorite package manager Run assemble.sh to assemble the source file
+(If you use Windows you probably want to use WSL for this^)

 The hardware schematic was created using KiCAD 6